For more information about the Clocktower Restoration Community Funding initiative, go to gofundme.com/fredonia-clocktower.

 An addition was reconstructed in 1963, which we renovated as well to create offices and in-service child care.
 Our fellowship hall shows off the original stone foundation, and much of the ornate woodworking throughout the building is original also.

 We began having services in our new building in April, 2017.
 There are ongoing projects that we are still working on including air conditioning, roof repair and restoration of the picturesque clocktower located atop our building.
-If you’d like to donate toward our community restoration project, go to paypal.me/fcfredonia.
+For more information about the Community Funding initiative, go to gofundme.com/fredonia-clocktower.